JuliaStats/MixedModels.jl/docs/src/constructors.md

 ```
 returns the *conditional modes* of the random effects given the observed data.
 That is, these are the values that maximize the conditional density of the random effects given the observed data.
-For a `LinearMixedModel` these are also the conditional mean values.
+For a `LinearMixedModel` these are also the conditional means.

 These are sometimes called the *best linear unbiased predictors* or [`BLUPs`](https://en.wikipedia.org/wiki/Best_linear_unbiased_prediction) but that name is not particularly meaningful.